tanminkwan/local-agent/README.md

 $ nohup python event.py &
 $ nohup python clyde.py &
 $ nohup python bonnie.py &
+$ nohup python john_dillinger.py &
 ```
 ## Open Zipkin web site and check the transactions

-Clyde and Bonnie send requests to Deposit and Event every 2 minites.
-Deposit produces messages and Raffle consumes the messages via Kafka.
-Event calls Raffle whenever it receive a request from Clyde and Bonnie.
-You can see all of them on the Zipkin dashboard(Maybe http://localhost:9411)
+1. Clyde and Bonnie send requests to Deposit and Event every 2 minites.
+2. Deposit produces messages and Raffle consumes the messages via Kafka.
+3. Event calls Raffle whenever it receive a request from Clyde and Bonnie.
+4. John Dillinger requests deposit amount by account from Event every 4 minutes.
+5. Event retrieves this information from Opensearch and provides it to John Dillinger.

+You can see all of them on the Zipkin dashboard.(Maybe http://localhost:9411)